-Raz Klinghoffer is a record producer, songwriter, mix & audio engineer, and guitarist.
-He records at his recording studio in the San Fernando Valley, just north of Los Angeles.
+Raz Klinghoffer (AKA Hamster) is a record producer, songwriter, mix & audio engineer, and guitarist.
+He records at his recording studio in the San Fernando Valley of Los Angeles.

-Raz has spent over 10-years producing and mixing most genres of music including pop, rock, hip-hop, R&B, Americana/folk, film scores, adult contemporary, country, and metal.
-Raz works with up & coming and established artists at all levels of their careers.
-Raz’s cowrite and production work for EarlyRise, “Wasteland,” was the only track by an unsigned artist to be featured in-game in Ubisoft ‘Rocksmith 2014’ – alongside Paramore, Jack White, Arctic Monkeys, etc.
+Raz has spent over 16-years producing and mixing most genres of music including pop, electronic, rock, hip-hop, R&B, Americana/folk, film scores, adult contemporary, country, and metal.
+Raz works with up & coming and established artists at all levels of their careers, and ghost produced for some of the biggest names in the industry.
+Raz’s co-write and production work for EarlyRise, “Wasteland,” was the only track by an unsigned artist to be featured in-game in Ubisoft ‘Rocksmith 2014’ – alongside Paramore, Jack White, Arctic Monkeys, etc.

 I've been working with Raz for over a year now.
 He's incredibly talented.
 I couldn't be happier with the outcome of my project.
 I explained what style and outcome I wanted...he nailed it!!
 If you want amazing quality productions/mixes he's your man.
 You won't regret working with him.